FlauschBert/scored/README.md

 `\` should be in the same line but didn't fit

 # Communication between command line tool and server
-Before high scores can be managed, games have to be added to the server's database.
+Before high score can be managed, games have to be added to the server's database.
 All communication between the two is done via TCP/IP.
 The information is sent locally and unencrypted over the IP address 127.0.0.1.

 ## Managing games with the command line tool